-In 2020, the commercial trip limit was reduced from 1,500 lb gw to 1,000 lbs gw with a step-down to 250 lbs gutted weight (gw) when 75% of the commercial ACT is harvested.
+In 2020, the commercial trip limit was reduced from 1,500 lb gutted weight (gw) to 1,000 lbs gw with a step-down to 250 lbs gw when 75% of the commercial annual catch target (ACT) is harvested.
 This likely reduced the number of trips presumed to directly target greater amberjack; although, some may still occur (Figure 2.2.1).
-Most commercial fishermen have moved to incidentally harvesting greater amberjack as they stated a trip limit of less than 1,500 lbs made greater amberjack no longer economically viable as a target species.
-As with Action 1 for the recreational sector, further reductions in the commercial trip limit are considered in this action in order to extend the fishing season duration.
-Although this would further reduce the economic viability of targeting of greater amberjack, commercial fishermen have expressed a desire for a longer season rather than a directed fishery given the relatively small commercial ACTs that are expected throughout the duration of the rebuilding plan.
+Most commercial fishermen have moved to incidentally harvesting greater amberjack as they stated a trip limit of less than 1,500 lbs gw made greater amberjack no longer economically viable as a target species.
+As with Action 1 for the recreational sector, further reductions in the commercial trip limit are considered in this action to extend the fishing season duration under the recently implemented reduced catch limits.
+Although this would further reduce the economic viability of targeting greater amberjack, commercial fishermen have expressed a desire for a longer season rather than a directed fishery given the relatively small commercial ACTs that are expected throughout the duration of the rebuilding plan.
 A description of the commercial season projection analyses for each alternative can be found in Appendix B.

 Since the implementation of the current trip limit in May 2020 (i.e. Alternative 1), approximately 75% of trips harvest 500 lbs gw or less.
 (Figure 2.2.1).
 Approximately 20% of trips harvested between 501 lbs gw and 1,000 lbs gw per trip, suggesting some commercial trips harvest up to the allowable trip limit, with approximately 6% of commercial harvest in excess of the trip limit.
 However, this could be a result of fishermen underestimating the weight of their fish while out at sea.
 The step-down provision to 250 lbs gw has never been implemented because 75% of the commercial ACT has never been reached since the step-down provision has been effective.
-However, given the recent 83% decrease in commercial catch limits

-(Amendment 54; GMFMC 2023), it is more likely that the lower ACT in future fishing seasons will be reached, even with the step-down provision (Alternative 1) that is intended to slow harvest as the ACT is approached.
+However, given the recent 83% decrease in commercial catch limits (Amendment 54; GMFMC 2023), it is more likely that the lower ACT in future fishing seasons would be reached more quickly, even with the step-down provision (Alternative 1) that is intended to slow harvest as the ACT is approached, than Alternatives 2, 4, and Preferred Alternative 3.
 (Table 2.2.1).

 Figure 2.2.1.
-Distribution of Gulf of Mexico greater amberjack harvested per trip from the SEFSC Commercial Logbook program between 2020 and 2022, all years combined (lbs ww).
+Distribution of Gulf greater amberjack harvested per trip from the SEFSC Commercial Logbook program between 2020 and 2022, all years combined (lbs ww).
 Commercial logbook data were provided by the SEFSC on March 1, 2023.

 Alternatives 2-4 would establish a new commercial trip limit based on numbers of fish rather than weight.
 The Council's Reef Fish Advisory Panel (AP) discussed greater amberjack commercial trip limits at its October 2022 meeting.
-The Reef Fish AP discussed that the stock is depleted and that the commercial reef fish fishery currently treats greater amberjack as incidental harvest given the low abundance and previous implementation of trip limits.
-The Reef Fish AP discussed that further reductions in trip limits may be necessary to promote recovery of the stock and allow for an extended season.
+The Reef Fish AP indicated that the stock is depleted and that the commercial reef fish sector currently treats greater amberjack as incidental harvest given the low abundance and previous implementation of trip limits.
+The Reef Fish AP stated that further reductions in trip limits may be necessary to promote recovery of the stock and allow for an extended season.
 They also discussed the variability in the weights observed of greater amberjack and recommended setting a trip limit in numbers of fish instead of pounds.